nashville-software-school/client-side-mastery/book-2-martins-aquarium/chapters/MA_AQUARIUM_DESIGN.md

 Use `index.html` to build a web page that lists fish, quotes, harvesting locations, and fish/tank care tips on the right side of the page.
 You will accomplish it by first decomposing the site into smaller components.
 You will be using your wireframing tool that you signed up for in the previous chapter.

+If you want to start with [pencil and paper](https://alessiobresciani.com/digital-marketing/use-pen-and-paper-wireframe-tools-to-create-incredible-user-experiences/), that's also perfectly fine.

 The more time you spend in the design stage, the less code you need to write.

 ## Developer Vocabulary